antoineeripret/antoineeripret.github.io/_posts/2020-05-29-case-study-politician-website.md

 ---
 layout: post
-permalink: ctr-yield-curve
+permalink: case-study-rank-fast-using-politician-website
-title: What is the CTR Yield Curve and why should you care?
+title: Case study: how to take advantage of a politician website
-subtitle: Discover one of the least used metrics.
+subtitle: Discover how an affiliate website ranked fast using Marine Le Pen's old website.
-meta-title: What is the CTR yield curve and why should you care - Antoine Eripret
+meta-title: Case study: rank fast using a politician website - Antoine Eripret
-meta-description: Discover one of the most powerful analysis you can do to prioritize your SEO efforts and generate more traffic.
+meta-description: Discover in this post how an affiliate website used for the 2017 French election to rank fast.
 comments: true
 ---